-Each student receives six private lessons.
+Each student receives five private lessons.
 A student may exchange lessons with another faculty member and their assigned professor, by mutual agreement with another student.
 Students are required to attend all rehearsals, lessons, master classes and performances according to the personal schedule, given to each participant on the first day of the festival.
-Six additional lessons can be requested in the online application form by checking the box – additional classes.
+Five additional lessons can be requested in the online application form by checking the box – additional classes.
 It is possible that you will have your lesson on the first day of the festival – be prepared!
 Private lessons can only be given by Faculty Artists and not Guest Artists, who only give masterclasses.
 Please select from the Faculty list when you submit your teacher preferences in the application form.

 In addition to private lessons students have an opportunity to participate in masterclasses given by guest artists and our distinguished faculty.
 Masterclasses are open to the public.
 Two different masterclasses will be held daily (except on free days).